dimitry-lzs/space/rules_v1.md

 **Game Rules Summary: Flight Path Board Game**

-**Objective:** Pioneer the cosmos!
-Establish a thriving colony on your chosen celestial sphere (Mars, Enceladus, Venus, Titan, Europa) by steering through a maze of galactic challenges and prospects.
+**Objective:** Embark on a cosmic journey!
+Establish a thriving colony on your chosen celestial body (Mars, Enceladus, Venus, Titan, Europa) by navigating through a series of galactic challenges and opportunities.

-**Celestial Destinations: The Cosmic Quintet**
+**Celestial Destinations: The Galactic Five**

-Journey to any of these five celestial realms, each possessing its own unique set of cosmic conundrums, environments, and histories.
-Here's what awaits you:

 1. **Mars - The Red Pioneer:**
     * **Challenges:** Thin atmosphere, scarcity of water, and Martian dust storms.
-    * **Unique Events:** Negotiate with ancient Martians for territorial rights, unlock secrets of buried Martian cities, and harness the red sands for sustainable energy.
+    * **Unique Events:** Establish a sustainable habitat, explore vast Martian canyons, and harness Martian resources for energy.
-    * **Lore:** Once rumored to house extraterrestrial life, Mars holds secrets from eons past.
-Will you unlock them?
+    * **Lore:** Mars, with its red sands and towering mountains, beckons pioneers to uncover its geological secrets and lay the foundation for humanity's next home.

-2. **Venus - The Sultry Enigma:**
+2. **Venus - The Clouded Enigma:**
-    * **Challenges:** Scorching temperatures, thick acidic clouds, and crushing atmospheric pressure.
+    * **Challenges:** Extreme temperatures, thick acidic clouds, and crushing atmospheric pressure.
-    * **Unique Events:** Tame the volcanic landscapes, mine the skies for resources, and construct aerial bases to escape the heat.
+    * **Unique Events:** Construct floating bases above the scorching surface, mine the atmosphere for valuable gases, and study the planet's mysterious weather patterns.
-    * **Lore:** Venus, named after the goddess of love, might break your heart with its fierce environment.
-Yet, her mysteries might be worth the challenges.
+    * **Lore:** Venus, with its intense heat and thick clouds, offers challenges and mysteries in equal measure.

 3. **Enceladus - The Icy Enchantress:**
-    * **Challenges:** Extreme cold, hidden oceanic depths, and unpredictable geysers.
+    * **Challenges:** Extreme cold, subsurface oceans, and unpredictable geysers.
-    * **Unique Events:** Dive into the moon's subsurface oceans to discover alien life, extract precious resources from ice caves, and harness geothermal energy.
+    * **Unique Events:** Dive into the moon's subsurface oceans, extract resources from its icy crust, and study its mysterious geysers.
-    * **Lore:** The snow queen of Saturn's moons, Enceladus hides beneath her icy exterior a heart of warm oceans teeming with possibilities.
+    * **Lore:** Enceladus, with its icy exterior, hides a world of possibilities beneath, including potential signs of life.

-4. **Titan - The Golden Titan:**
+4. **Titan - The Methane Marvel:**
-    * **Challenges:** Methane lakes, dense atmosphere, and gravity anomalies.
+    * **Challenges:** Methane lakes, dense atmosphere, and extreme cold.
-    * **Unique Events:** Sail the methane seas, negotiate with potential indigenous lifeforms, and adapt to its bizarre weather patterns.
+    * **Unique Events:** Navigate its methane seas, study its unique atmospheric composition, and adapt to its frigid environment.
-    * **Lore:** Saturn's largest moon, Titan, beckons with golden hued skies and mysteries as vast as its namesake.
+    * **Lore:** Titan, Saturn's largest moon, offers a landscape both alien and eerily familiar, with its lakes, rivers, and rains of methane.

 5. **Europa - The Ocean's Keeper:**
-    * **Challenges:** Radiation from Jupiter, icy crust, and deep-sea exploration.
-    * **Unique Events:** Penetrate the ice to explore the alien ocean below, harness radiation for energy, and uncover relics of an ancient civilization.
-    * **Lore:** Guarded by the gas giant Jupiter, Europa promises the thrill of deep-sea exploration like no other, beneath layers of ice and time.

-1. **Starting Resources:** Begin your expedition equipped with 15 skill points and a vault of 30 resource points.

-2. **Game Paths:** The cosmic board unfolds a sequential series of milestones toward each celestial destination.
-Stick to the stars and trace your exclusive path according to your mission!

-3. **Event Types:**
-    * **Opportunity To Learn [BLUE]**: Stumble upon hidden galaxies of knowledge!
-These events gift you chances to amplify specific skills or acquire universal skill points.
-Beware!
-Some galaxies demand a tribute in resource points.
-    * **Resource Loss [RED]**: Galactic anomalies alert!
-Handle with expertise or lose valuable resources.
-    * **Resource Gain [GREEN]**: Discover abandoned alien treasures or master uncharted territories for resource boosts.
-    * **Unavoidable [YELLOW]**: Cosmic twists of fate!
-Fail the skill check, and you'll spiral back in time, retracing your steps based on a dice roll.
-    * **Black Events:** The void calls!
-Catastrophic events that threaten to obliterate your mission.
-Brace yourself; there's no escaping this one.

-4. **The S.P.A.C.E Skill System:**
-   * **S**cience: Solve scientific tasks and create technologies.
-   * **P**roblem Solving: Sovle different kinds of non-technical, unpredictable problems that might arise.
-   * **A**daptability: Morph according to alien environments and situations.
-   * **C**uriosity: Use the main human species' distinctive characteristic that brought us up until today's marvels of technology and opportunities and notice how enviroment can be used to achieve your goals.
-   * **E**ngineering: Build, repair, and innovate solutions on-the-go.

-   Challenges often summon a combination of these skills.
-Keep them balanced or specialize, but remember: the universe loves surprises!

-5. **Resource Points:**
-    * Resources are the lifeblood of your journey.
-Expend them wisely in challenges, trades, or unforeseen events.
-    * Be wise with assigning your points to skills at the start of the game - remember, you may be great scientist, but if in your team is emerging a conflict, ability to solve integrals quicker than your math teacher won't help to bring people closer together!
-    * Treasure troves abound in space.
-Keep your eyes open for opportunities to replenish.

-6. **End Goal:** Mark your name among the stars!
-Construct a colony that echoes through time, ensuring its prosperity and dominance in the vast expanse.

-7. **Game End:**
-    * Should you exhaust your resources in the abyss of space, your starry dreams crumble, urging a fresh start.
-    * Should you outsmart the universe's riddles and create a beacon of hope on your celestial sphere, the cosmos bows to you.
-    * The game concludes when all astronauts have either carved their legend or been swallowed by the void.

-With knowledge, respect, and wisdom, create colonies and expand humanity's habibat further!
+    * **Challenges:** Intense radiation from Jupiter, thick icy crust, and deep-sea exploration.
+    * **Unique Events:** Drill through the ice to explore the subsurface ocean, study its potential for harboring life, and navigate its challenging terrain.
+    * **Lore:** Europa, with its icy exterior and subsurface ocean, offers the promise of discoveries that could reshape our understanding of life beyond Earth.

+**Starting Resources:** Each team begins with 20 skill points and 40 resource points.

+**Game Paths:** Each celestial body has its unique path filled with challenges and opportunities.
+Navigate wisely!

+**Event Types:**
+- **Opportunity To Learn [BLUE]:** Gain knowledge and skills to aid your mission.
+- **Resource Loss [RED]:** Face challenges that might deplete your resources.
+- **Resource Gain [GREEN]:** Discover opportunities to boost your resources.
+- **Unavoidable [YELLOW]:** Events that every player must face and cannot bypass.
+- **Black Events:** Major challenges that significantly impact your mission and make it return to Earth.

+**The S.P.A.C.E Skill System:**
+   * **S**cience: Solve scientific tasks and develop new technologies.
+   * **P**roblem Solving: Address interpersonal and unexpected challenges.
+   * **A**daptability: Adjust to new environments and situations.
+   * **C**uriosity: Explore and discover new opportunities.
+   * **E**ngineering: Build, repair, and innovate solutions.

+**Resource Points:** Essential for your journey.
+Use them wisely to overcome challenges and seize opportunities.

+**How the Game is Played**

+1. **Starting the Game:**
+    * Players sit around the game board and decide on their celestial path.
+The player choosing Mars or the one closest to Mars in a clockwise direction begins the game.
+    * Players then take turns in a clockwise order, ensuring a structured flow of the game.

+2. **Dice Roll Movement:**
+    * At the start of each player's turn, they roll a single six-sided dice to determine the number of spaces they move forward on their chosen celestial path.
+    * Players move their game piece according to the number rolled, landing on various event spaces that present challenges or opportunities.

+3. **Navigating Yellow Events:**
+    * Yellow events, marked as "Unavoidable," present significant challenges that players must face.
+    * If a player's skill level is insufficient to overcome a yellow event, they cannot bypass it.
+Instead, they must retreat and retrace their steps on the game path.
+    * Retreating allows players to re-encounter previous events, providing opportunities to gain additional skill points and better prepare for the yellow event challenge.
+    * Once players feel they have sufficiently increased their skills, they can attempt to tackle the yellow event again on their next approach.

+4. **Skill Level Advancement:**
+    * As players navigate the game path and face various challenges, they earn skill points that increase their proficiency in the five S.P.A.C.E skills.
+    * Each skill can be leveled up to a maximum of 10 points.
+    * If a player reaches the maximum level (10 points) in a particular skill and subsequently earns an additional point in that skill, they have the flexibility to assign that extra point to any other skill of their choice.
+This represents the transferability of knowledge and the adaptability of astronauts in space missions.

+**End Goal:** Establish a thriving colony that stands as a testament to human ingenuity and adaptability.

+**Game End:** The game concludes when all teams have either established their colonies or faced insurmountable challenges.